 \subsection{\bf Log-convex Functions}

-In the sequel, we will briefly review some known properties related to log-convex functions.
-A positive function defined on an interval (or, more generally, on a convex subset of some vector space) is called {\it $log $-convex} if $\log f\left( x \right)$ is a convex function of $x$.
+We conclude this section by presenting Mercer-type operator inequalities for log-convex functions.
+Recall that a positive function defined on an interval $I$ (or, more generally, on a convex subset of some vector space) is called {\it $log $-convex} if $\log f\left( x \right)$ is a convex function of $x$.
 We observe that such functions satisfy the elementary inequality

-for any $a,b\in I$. $f$ is called {\it $log $-concave} if the inequality above works in the reversed way (that is, when $\frac{1}{f}$ is $\log $-convex).
-Because of the arithmetic-geometric mean inequality, we also have
+for any $a,b\in I$. $f$ is called {\it $log $-concave} if the inequality above is reversed (that is, when $\frac{1}{f}$ is $\log $-convex).
+By virtue of the arithmetic-geometric mean inequality, we have

-which says that any log-convex function is a convex function.
-This is of interest to us because \eqref{08} can be written as
+which implies convexity of log-convex functions.
+This double inequality is of special interest since \eqref{08} can be written as

-where $L\left( t \right)$ is as in \eqref{1}.
+where $L_f\left( t \right)$ is as in \eqref{l}.

-With the inequality \eqref{008}, we can present the following result, which can be regarded as an extension of Theorem \ref{thbb} to log-convex functions.
-The proof is left to the reader as an exercise. \begin{theorem} Let all the assumptions of Theorem \ref{tha} hold except that $f:\left[ m,M \right]\to \left( 0,\infty \right)$ is log-convex.
+Manipulating the inequality \eqref{008}, we have the following extension of Theorem \ref{thbb} to the context of log-convex functions.
+The proof is left to the reader. \begin{theorem} Let all the assumptions of Theorem \ref{thbb} hold except that $f:\left[ m,M \right]\to \left( 0,\infty \right)$ is log-convex.
 Then

 \end{theorem}